 - version: Show the framework and console library version numbers

-- advanced: It is used to further fine tune a module, ‘show advanced’ displays more advanced option for a module.
+- advanced: It is used to further fine-tune a module, ‘show advanced’ displays a more advanced option for a module.

 - back: Once you have finished working with a particular module, or if you inadvertently select the wrong module, you can issue the back command to move out of the current context.

 - info: It provides detailed information about a particular module including all options, targets, and other information.

 - loadpath: It loads a third-party module tree for the path.